-Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future, and actuarially determined amounts are subject to continual revision as results are compared to past expectations and new estimates are made about the future.
+Actuarial valuations involve estimates of the value of reported amounts and assumptions about the probability of events far into the future, and actuarially determined amounts are subject to continual revisions as results are compared to past expectations and new estimates are made about the future.
 Actuarial calculations reflect a long-term perspective.
-Calculations are computed using the actuarial cost method based on the substantive plan in effect as of July 1, 2016.
-Assumptions used in the July 1, 2016 actuarial valuation are included in the table below:
+Calculations are based on the substantive plan in effect as of June 30, 2018, and the current sharing pattern of costs between employer and inactive employees.